-:
+Using the SOPs you created during the initial irrigation water treatment assessment, measure and record chemical residuals at the end of the system (e.g., the last sprinkler head) and at two other locations within the system to verify parameters established for the water treatment systems are being met.

+If monitoring shows that the water treatment parameters are not being met, do not use the water, and follow corrective actions in Table 2D.

+Microbial water quality: The goal of routine monitoring is to verify that the water quality is not being degraded throughout the distribution system.

+Routine testing of the microbial water quality verifies that the water quality is not being degraded as it passes through the distribution system and continues to meet the microbial quality acceptance criteria throughout the season.
+Routine verification of treated irrigation water systems is focused on the function of the system.

+At least once a month during the season, collect one (1)-100 mL water samples at the end of each unique delivery system (e.g., last sprinkler head) or at the next application event and test for generic E. coli according to the acceptance criteria as outlined in Table 2D.

+If microbiological testing shows that the water did not meet generic E. coli acceptance criteria within 21 days of a scheduled harvest, perform a root cause analysis and correct the concern.
+The product must be tested for pathogens before harvest if this water was used in overhead application.
+Follow the product testing requirements in the level 1 assessment as outlined in Table 2F.

-6.8 Water Used in Overhead Chemical Applications within 21 Days of Scheduled Harvest (This section does NOT apply to chemical applications made through the distribution system, i.e., sprinkler)
+6.8 Management of Water Used in Overhead Chemical Applications within 21 Days of Scheduled Harvest (This section does NOT apply to chemical applications made through the distribution system, i.e., sprinkler)

-Type B water must be treated.
-With the start-up of any new treatment process it is important to evaluate all conditions that may affect water treatment efficacy and performance.
+Water used in overhead applications (e.g., pesticide and fertilizer, etc.) within the 21-days-to-harvest window must meet Type A and/or B→A water quality requirements (i.e., Type B water must be treated.).
+With the start-up of any new treatment process, it is important to evaluate all conditions that may affect water treatment efficacy and performance.
 Examples of parameters that provide valuable information about treatment efficacy in relationship to water quality are: Turbidity, pH, antimicrobial dose, historical microbial monitoring data, etc. (See Appendix A for additional guidance).

-evelop a SOP for all of the parts of the ag water system used in overhead chemical application.
+Based on your agricultural water assessment, develop an SOP for all of the parts of the ag water system used in overhead chemical application.
 The SOP must address:

-Water used in overhead applications (e.g., pesticide and fertilizer, etc.) within the 21-days-to-harvest window must meet Type A and/or B→A water quality requirements.
+Testing requirements for Type A source water and/or treated (Type BA) water.

 Holding tanks and equipment-mounted application tanks, manifold and boom lines, and nozzles MUST be regularly inspected and properly maintained and cleaned so they do not pose a contamination risk.

 Water treatment chemistry or approach shall be compatible with the agricultural chemicals being applied.